raft-tech/TANF-app/tdp-admin/README.md

 - `/api/admin/*` forwards backend API requests with the Django session cookie, CSRF token required by mutating requests, and server-side proxy token to `/admin-api/v1/*`.

+## API Boundary

+`src/app/api/admin/[...path]/route.ts` is the Next.js catch-all BFF route.
+The `[...path]` segment preserves the Django viewset path while keeping the server-only proxy token out of browser code.
+Next.js requires each supported HTTP verb to be exported from that route.

+Use `src/lib/admin-api.ts` for server-side calls from admin pages and route handlers.
+It centralizes backend URL construction, admin session and CSRF forwarding, proxy identity, request metadata, and no-store behavior.
+Resource methods such as `adminApi.dataFiles.list()` and `adminApi.dataFiles.get()` are the component-facing API and should be expanded as admin viewsets are migrated.

+The proxy intentionally does not make a second auth-check request before each API call.
+Django's `/admin-api/v1/*` middleware validates the admin session and authorization before the requested viewset runs, avoiding a redundant time-of-check/time-of-use gate in Next.js.

 ## Testing